willy-kind/arch-bootstrap/README.md

 # Arch Bootstrap

 > ⚠️ **Personal Setup:**
-> This is how I like to bootstrap my Arch Linux systems.
+> This is how I like to bootstrap my laptop.

 ---